Smoky-brown Woodpecker

 About the Smoky-brown Woodpecker

 The Smoky-brown Woodpecker belongs to the family Picidae, within the order Piciformes.
-These birds typically live estimated at 5-8 years in the wild..
+These birds typically live about 5-7 years..

 How to Identify a Smoky-brown Woodpecker